schardtbc/intrinoR/doc/getSecurityDataPointText.md

 ### Description

- current text value of data-point tag for a security
+ Returns current text value of data-point tag for a security

 ### Usage
 ```r